boelukas/jet-core-extraction/README.md

 **Output**

 The default output is a .vtp file containing the jet core lines.
-This file can be importet for visualization to Paraview.
-Alternatively the lines can be exportet in ASCII format as .txt file.
+This file can be imported for visualization to Paraview.
+Alternatively the lines can be exported in ASCII format as .txt file.
 The point coordinates are in the following format: lon: [0, 720) (0.5' longitude), lat: [0, 361) (0.5' latitude), pressure: (10 hPa).

 **Optional Parameters:**